English Literature Courses

 Heather BRINK-ROBY

-Epic, romance, drama, novel, film, and TV: each symbolizes and defines a specific era in Britain, an era that is that form’s own “golden age.”
-What is at stake (politically, artistically, and epistemically) in describing, for instance, the 19th century as the “age of the novel” rather than as the “age of drama”?
-As we examine this epochizing of artforms, we’ll explore transformations in story and pleasure from the Medieval period to the present, and we’ll consider the changing roles of genre and medium in the internet and DH era.
-Texts include Beowulf, Doctor Faustus, Pride and Prejudice, Great Expectations.
+Epic, romance, drama, novel, film, and TV: each symbolizes a specific era in Britain, an era said to be that art form’s own “golden age”.
+As we examine one major example of each art form, we’ll explore transformations in story from the Medieval period to the present, and we’ll consider the changing roles of genre and medium in the internet and Digital Humanities era.

 Pre-requisite: (i) EN1101E and (ii) at least one EN level 2000 course